 The Trustee Board has ultimate responsibility for all aspects of the management and strategy of the Scheme including climate change governance and reporting.
+There are no sub-committees so all monitoring and work in this area is conducted at Board level.

-Climate change is not just an investment-related issue: there are wider implications covering both risks around the liabilities and, to the extent relevant to the Scheme, risks to the covenant of the sponsor.
 The Trustee maintains a Statement of Investment Principles (SIP), which details the key objectives, risks and approach to considering ESG factors, such as climate change, as part of its investment decision making.
-The document is reviewed regularly.
+The document is reviewed at least annually.